VladislavSukharnikov/Humulus/README.md

 using Humulus
 ```

-Several usage examples are provided in the `examples` directory.
+Usage example is provided in the `examples` directory.

 Before running a simulation, all parameters required for the integration must be initialized.
 One of the required objects is the bath-correlation function (BCF).
 Although the internal API supports arbitrary BCF definitions, the public constructors currently include squeezed reservoirs.
-For example, in `example1.jl`:
+For example, in `examples/example.jl`:

 ```julia
 bcf = let